ricocooder/ricocooder/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-#### I'm a professional specializing in automation, with a focus on optimizing production lines and tackling complex challenges.
-In my role, I serve as an automation specialist, responsible for enhancing and streamlining production processes.

-#### My primary areas of expertise encompass programming PLC controllers, KUKA robots, and implementing vision systems such as COGNEX and SICK.
-For me, the programming process entails more than just technical tasks; it involves analyzing existing code, comprehending the original programmer's intentions, and subsequently making improvements, corrections, or introducing new functionalities.

-#### With experience real-time problem-solving within an industrial setting, I have honed my ability to work in a dynamic environment and make swift decisions to deliver efficient solutions.

-#### However, my passion extends beyond my professional endeavors.
-Below, you can explore the outcomes of my dedication in an area that truly captivates me.
+#### I'm a professional who specializes in making machines work better, especially in factories.
+I focus on finding ways to make things run smoother and solve tricky problems.

+#### In my job, I'm like a specialist in making machines smarter.
+I work with PLCs, robots, and special vision systems to make everything work perfectly.
+It's not just about fixing technical stuff, it's about understanding what the machines should do and making them even better.

+#### I've got lots of experience in solving problems quickly in a busy factory, and I'm good at it.
+But I'm not just all about work – I've got a passion for something I love, and I'll share more about that below.

 - 🔭 I’m currently working on ***this README :)***